Melanie Phillips: Domestic issues

+Immigration

+In a criticism of Labour Party policy in 2009, Phillips characterised immigration as "a politically motivated attempt by ministers to transform the fundamental make-up and identity of this country", an opinion that was favourably cited by mass murderer Anders Breivik in his manifesto before the 2011 Norway attacks.

 Party politics

 She has argued that the Conservative Party lost its way after the retirement of Margaret Thatcher.
 She also stated that the UK Independence Party is prepared to embody "truly conservative attitudes" and has attracted a sizeable protest vote, despite its "unsustainable spending policies".
 However, she has also offered tempered praise of Tony Blair's attitude to Islamic extremism, and she supported his policy of entering the Iraq War.

 Education

 In All Must Have Prizes, published in 1996, Phillips offered a critique of the British education system, saying that an egalitarian and non-competitive ethos (progressivism; multicultural education) had led to a catastrophic fall in standards.
 She criticised John Dewey's "disastrous influence".
-One academic critic said that "Phillips gets Dewey quite wrong," for example in claims that Dewey promoted ahistoric and cultureless education.
-Phillips criticized one academic paper—on primary-school children's constructions of British identity.
-Its authors responded with a follow-up study, showing that young adolescents, in common with their counterparts in primary schools, adopt a pluralist viewpoint with virtually no nationalist or racist comments.
+One academic critic said that "Phillips gets Dewey quite wrong", for example in claims that Dewey promoted ahistoric and cultureless education.
+Phillips criticised one academic paper — on primary-school children's constructions of British identity.
+Its authors responded with a follow-up study, showing that young adolescents, in common with their counterparts in primary schools, adopt a pluralist viewpoint, with virtually no nationalist or racist comments.